UbuntuBudgie/experimental/template/README.md

-# Budgie HotCornersII
+# Vala template applet
-This is an emty applet template
+This is an empty applet template.

 # Install
 Run from the repo's folder: